coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 ![Flux architecture diagram](/images/fluxdiagram.svg)

 - Views: (basically those are react components)
-  - controller-view: The view that handle state
+  - controller-view: The view that handles state
   - Other views: Those are more like components and gets passed parameters by properties
 - Stores: The 'M' in MVC,
 - Dispatcher: An event dispatcher that receives `Actions` and passes them to stores
-- Actions/ActionCreators: Actions are the event model of Flux, some utility function called `ActionCreators` are built to help the publishing of those events
+- Actions/ActionCreators: Actions are the event objects  of Flux, some utility functions called `ActionCreators` are built to help the publishing of those events

 So it works like this :

 - Stores subscribes to dispatcher and listens on certain events
 - Views subscribes to stores and update their state based on the stores state
-- Views/Stores or other things triggers actions and the flow starts, `Action -> Dispatcher -> Stores -> View`
+- Views/Stores or other things trigger actions and the flow starts, `Action -> Dispatcher -> Stores -> View`

 [The flux documentation][flux] is extensive and there are a lot of example